Skip to content

 tmux available: yes

-claude-cli: installed=true auth=ok (Claude Code authenticated)
+claude-cli: installed=true auth=ready (Claude Code authenticated)

-anthropic-api: installed=true auth=ok (ANTHROPIC_API_KEY set)
+anthropic-api: installed=true auth=ready (ANTHROPIC_API_KEY set)

 openai-api: installed=false auth=missing (OPENAI_API_KEY not set)